Private Yoga Classes at the JCC Indianapolis

 What to Expect

 Sessions with a JCC certified private yoga instructor are scheduled at a date and time that fits your schedule.
 We offer half-hour and hour sessions.
-To learn more or to schedule a session with one of our private yoga instructors, contact Cathleen at chamilton@JCCindy.org or 317-715-9245.
+Contact us today to schedule a session with one of our private yoga instructors or to learn more.

 Our staff are trained to provide a variety of workouts emphasizing areas most important to you.
 We offer one-on-one private sessions, or if you prefer, a duet, trio, or quartet.